Peter and Petra Figeland.

 Mr. Forbes' second marriage was to Jean Luke in 1966.
 He has been employed in a variety of jobs, working at the mill, logging, and selling wood.
 He operated the dray for several years and the Forbes Funeral Home, which is located in the old United Church.

 Mr. Forbes came to Canada from Ireland around the turn of the century.
-He came to this district to work in the sawmill in June, 1911 and suffered the loss of a leg in September of that year in a mill accident.
+He came to this district to work in the sawmill in June 1911 and suffered the loss of a leg in September of that year in a mill accident.
 He became assistant in the Post Office for a time but was appointed postmaster in 1914 and served faithfully in this position for forty years.
-The office was also an accounting office prior to 1948 and Mr. Forbes did all this work alone.
+The office was also an accounting office before 1948 and Mr Forbes did all this work alone.

-An extremely community minded person, Mr. Forbes served in many public offices.
-He was Secretary Treasurer of the Big River School District for years and helped incorporate the district into a village.
-He was Secretary of the village from 1928 to 1948 and was the Red Cross Secretary and representative from 1914 to the time of his death.
-He was Superintendent of Sunday School as well as Trustee for the United Church and acted as Secretary Treasurer for many years.
-He was friend and advisor to all the young student ministers, extending his home and hospitality to each Mr. Forbes married Agnes Jarvais and they had two sons, James and Robert.
+An extremely community-minded person, Mr Forbes served in many public offices.
+He was Secretary-Treasurer of the Big River School District for years and helped incorporate the district into a village.
+He was Secretary of the village from 1928 to 1948 and was the Red Cross Secretary and a representative from 1914 to the time of his death.
+He was Superintendent of Sunday School as well as Trustee for the United Church and acted as Secretary-Treasurer for many years.
+He was friend and advisor to all the young student ministers, extending his home and hospitality to each Mr Forbes married Agnes Jarvais and they had two sons, James and Robert.